imazen/resizer/Core/Plugins/Basic/imagehandlersyntax_readme.md

 All [normal commands](/docs/reference) are also supported, and all 27+ plugins can be used in combination with the ImageHandlerSyntax compatibility plugin.

-If you have implemented a `IImageProvider` class for WebImageResizer, you will need to modify it to implement the `IVirtualImageProvider` interface instead.
+If you have implemented an `IImageProvider` class for WebImageResizer, you will need to modify it to implement the `IVirtualImageProvider` interface instead.

 Please report any compatibility issues or discrepancies between ImageHandlerSyntax and WebImageResizer.